ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 1. No scripts / scheduled tasks related to rEFInd or EasyUEFI.
 2. APU / GPU drivers has been installed and screen orientation set to Landscape.
 3. This is VERY IMPORTANT!
 Do not skip this step - \
-    * Open command prompt with admin privileges and enter the commands -\
-        bcdedit.exe -set {globalsettings} highestmode on
+    * Open command prompt with admin privileges and enter the command - bcdedit.exe -set {globalsettings} highestmode on